 According to research by KPMG, an incredible 70% of organizations have suffered at least one project failure in the prior 12 months and 50% of respondents indicated that their project failed to consistently achieve what they set out to achieve.

 While there can be many reasons why 70% of organizations are struggling with their projects, a common theme is the lack of preparation before a project’s execution.

 In fact, the lack of clear goals accounts for 37% of project failures.
 When stakeholders are not clear on the objectives of a project, what needs to be delivered, and who’s in charge of what, errors are bound to happen.

-In the world of project management, these errors can cost millions as every $1B invested in the US, $122M was wasted due to poor project performance.
+In the world of project management, these errors can cost millions as for every $1B invested in the US, $122M was wasted due to poor project performance.

-This is why project managers often rely on documentation like a project charter to make sure every stakeholder is onboard with the project objectives and are clear on their roles and responsibilities to make it a success.
+This is why project managers often rely on documentation like a project charter to make sure every stakeholder is onboard with the project objectives and is clear on their roles and responsibilities to make it a success.

 What you need is a formal document, describing precisely what needs to be done and by when.
 The best way to create such documents is via a ready-made project charter template.

 But let’s not get ahead of ourselves just yet.
 We will soon give you a perfect project charter template that will help you create visually stunning documents without any external help.
 But first, let’s learn about project charters and the key elements you need to include in such documents.
 Read on…

 What is Project Charter Documentation?